Retrieval adapters (context and memory)

 const result: QueryResult = await queryEngine.query("Compare Q1 revenue for Apple and Google");

-A Response Synthesizer takes a query and a set of retrieved nodes, and generates a final response.
-It is the "Generation" half of RAG.
+A response synthesiser accepts a query and a set of retrieved nodes and produces a final answer.
+It represents the generation half of RAG when retrieval has already taken place elsewhere.

 import { fromLlamaIndexResponseSynthesizer } from "@geekist/llm-core/adapters";